The pension calculation uses the following information: - The employee's pensionable earnings

 - Employer contribution rate 3%

-NOTE: The lower QE threshold for a monthly paid employee is £520, so we must subtract this from the pensionable pay. - £2000 – £520 = £1480.
-This is the value to apply employee and employer rates to
+NOTE: The lower threshold for a monthly paid employee is £520.
+Subtract this from the pensionable pay. - £2000 – £520 = £1480.
+This is the value that the employee and employer rates apply to

-Monthly paid employee, with pensionable pay above the upper QE threshold - Employee contribution rate = 5%
+Monthly paid employee In this instance, the employee's pensionable pay is above the upper qualifying earnings threshold. - Employee contribution rate = 5%

 - Employer contribution rate = 3%

-NOTE: Pensionable pay is higher than the monthly upper earnings threshold of £4189, you must disregard any earnings over the upper threshold for your employee's pay frequency during the calculation.
-Due to this, we must subtract the lower threshold of £520 from the maximum value allowed in a QE scheme, which is £4189.
+NOTE: Pensionable pay is higher than the monthly upper earnings threshold of £4,189.
+Disregard any earnings over the upper threshold, and subtract the lower threshold of £520 from the upper threshold of £4,189. - £4,189 – £520 = £3,669.
+This is the value that the employee and employer rates apply to

 - Employee contribution: 5% of £3669 = £183.45